habibcilmd-cardiologist/dr-cil/content/en/services/left-main-coronary-stent/index.md

 {{< /alert >}}

 The left main coronary artery (LMCA) is the main vessel that supplies the left side of the heart and feeds approximately 75% of the heart muscle.
 Disease in this critical vessel can be treated with bypass surgery or stenting.
-Interventional cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in left main coronary stenting and offers minimally invasive treatment in appropriate patients.

 ## What is the Left Main Coronary Artery?